jconorgrogan/Musing-on-Consciousness/README.md

   This subtly modifies your ongoing sense of self, embedding the emotional event into your long-term narrative of who you are.

 - **Addressing the Hard Problem**
   By framing subjective emotion as an “infinite recursion” of stable, context-invariant representations bound to a self-model, this model proposes that what we call “feeling” arises precisely when those recursive echoes are tagged with *my* sadness.
 While it doesn’t resolve *why* such tagging yields a *felt* quality, it suggests that continuous loops anchored in a robust concept of “I” may be key to bridging functional processing and lived, subjective experience.

 - **Further Extension**
   This approach can be pushed one step further by suggesting that once the loops “close over themselves” and form a vantage point—the *I*—the brain doesn’t just run the process; it *becomes* the process.
-Viewing the self as a stable world-facing perspective entangled with the signals it processes could clarify why mere loops turn into *felt* loops.
-Still, the exact mechanism that transforms this entanglement into “what it is like” remains a philosophical and scientific frontier.

 **To-Do**